 On the heels of releasing four multi-genre albums in 2017, WholeNote Magazine proclaimed him one of the most inventive songwriters to come out of the contemporary scene in Canada.
 Whether he writes for his band, the concert stage or film/TV, his music is both aggressive and introspective.
 Frank’s compositions are often based on global social injustices as well as the wondrousness of life, love and longing.
 With a continuously growing discography and composition premieres on four continents, his compositions have been featured in plays, films and on networks like CBC, HBO, Vice & Bravo.

 Andrew Lamb is the Artistic Director of Roseneath Theatre and Theatre Awakening in Toronto.
 A graduate of Concordia University, Andrew trained as a director at Shakespeare’s Globe Theatre in London, England.
 Andrew also spent five seasons as the Director of Education and Outreach at Tarragon Theatre and was part of the 2009 Director’s Lab at the Lincoln Center Theater in New York.
+Andrew is the 2019 Canadian Comedy Awards winner for Best Direction for the web series A Gay Victorian Affair.
 Selected directing credits include: Outside (Roseneath), The Money Tree (Roseneath), Chasing Margaret Flatwood (Toronto Fringe), La Maleta – The Suitcase (Roseneath/US tour), In This World (Roseneath/Tarragon) – Dora nomination for Outstanding Direction, Dib and Dob and the Journey Home (Roseneath/NAC), Life x3 (Unit 102), The (Post) Mistress (Thousand Islands/Neptune/Ship’s Company), With Love and a Major Organ (Next Stage/Toronto Fringe), Songs For A New World (Angelwalk), Driving Miss Daisy (Stirling Festival Theatre), BURIED (Next Stage), My Mother’s Lesbian Jewish Wiccan Wedding (Mirvish/Fringe Festival), In Darfur (SummerWorks).
 Andrew has worked as an arts educator for Soulpepper Theatre Company, the Canadian Stage Company and over a decade with the Drama School at Young Peoples Theatre.